See the Slate of Presenting Companies!

 ABOUT KIADIS PHARMA

 Kiadis Pharma is focused on cell-based immunotherapy products, as an adjunctive to a haploidentical hematopoietic stem cell transplantation (HSCT), for the treatment of blood cancers and inherited blood disorders.
 The company’s product candidates have the potential to make allogeneic HSCT safer and more effective for patients.
-Based on positive results from a single dose Phase II trial with lead product ATIR101™ in patients with blood cancer, the Kiadis submitted a MAA to the European Medicines Agency (EMA) in April 2017 for approval of ATIR101™ across the EU as an adjunctive treatment in HSCT for malignant disease.
+Based on positive results from a single dose Phase II trial with lead product ATIR101™ in patients with blood cancer, Kiadis submitted a marketing authorisation application to the European Medicines Agency (EMA) in April 2017 for approval of ATIR101™ across the EU as an adjunctive treatment in HSCT for malignant disease.
 In addition, Kiadis has received regulatory approval in various countries to start dosing patients in a Phase III trial with ATIR101™ that will be performed across Europe and North America.
-ATIR101™ has been granted Orphan Drug Designations both in the U.S. and EU.
+ATIR101™ has been granted Orphan Drug Designations both in the US and EU.